danithaca/s2c2/README.md

     * p2dev: the main dev branch for p2 (or servuno), currently maps to v2
     * p2prod: the main prod branch for p2, current maps to v2
     * p2/payment: the branch that evaluates payment options
-    * p2/v2: the minimalist design before 3rd pivot
+    * p2/v2: the minimalist design before 3rd pivot (stopped active dev on 2015-09-30)
     * p2/v3: the pivot that targets to parents only